panchomb/ie-exercise-3/modules/api-management/service/api/README.md

 ### Parameter: `isCurrent`

 Indicates if API revision is current API revision.
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `name`

+API revision identifier.
+Must be unique in the current API Management service instance.
+Non-current revision has ;rev=n as a suffix where n is the revision number.
+- Required: Yes
+- Type: string

+### Parameter: `path`

+Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
+It is appended to the API endpoint base URL specified during the service instance creation to form a public URL for this API.
+- Required: Yes
+- Type: string

 ### Parameter: `policies`

 Array of Policies to apply to the Service API.
 - Required: No
 - Type: array
 - Default: `[]`